Tufts Medical Center introduces next phase of marketing campaign

 Who are The Toughlings?

 The Toughlings are a group of five small-but-mighty animals with strengths much greater than their size would suggest.
-They were created exclusively for Floating Hospital by the artists behind the popular children’s book series and television program, The Octonauts™.
+They were created exclusively for Tufts Medical Center by the artists behind the popular children’s book series and television program, The Octonauts™.

 The five animals include: Sage, a wise owl; Mica, a resilient ant; Buff, a loyal badger; Elbo, an adaptable octopus; and Cozi, a cheerful turtle.